 If you’ve moved to a new city or state to take a job, it might be a good idea to rent until you’ve familiarized yourself with the area.
 That way, you are more likely to choose a home and neighborhood you feel good about.

 Ready to leave renting behind?
 Before you start looking at homes for sale, shop around, compare lenders and get preapproved for a mortgage.
 Preapproval helps you know how much house you can afford and what loan program is best for your situation, says Ben Creamer, principal and managing broker of Downtown Realty Company in Chicago.

 “This sets a realistic expectation for what the buyer is qualified to purchase, as well as what financial resources will be needed for closing,” Creamer says.
 “Knowing this upfront allows sufficient time to save and test the budget constraints.”

 Choose a fixed-rate loan for 15 or 30 years if you want predictable, stable mortgage payments.
 However, don’t forget that owning a home involves a lot more than the monthly principal and interest payments for a mortgage.
-Property taxes and homeowners insurance are additional expenses that can increase your monthly payments over time, as is PMI if your down payment was too low.
+Property taxes, homeowners insurance and private mortgage insurance are additional expenses that can increase your monthly payments over time.
 Then there are repairs, maintenance and utility costs to budget for, too.

-As you weigh the decision to buy a home, make sure you can reach your other financial goals, Hamrick says.
-A new mortgage shouldn’t prevent you from paying down student loans and credit cards or from saving for retirement.
+As you weigh the decision to buy a home, make sure you can still reach your other financial goals, Hamrick says.
+A new mortgage shouldn’t prevent you from paying down student loans or credit cards, or from saving for retirement.